synapsecns/sanguine/CONTRIBUTING.md

 <!-- todo: more-->

+## Adding a new JS/TS Package

+If you need to make a new JS/TS package, here are the steps to follow:

+ - If adding under `packages/*`, no need to do anything further.
+ - Otherwise, make sure you add the package to:
+   - `.github/workflows/lerna.yml` under paths.
+This will make sure that the package is built and tested in CI.
+   - `workspaces.packages` in packages.json.
+This will make sure that the package is built and tested locally.
+   - `lerna.json` under `packages` and `version` fields.
+This will make sure that the package is versioned correctly.
+ - If the package is a library that you'd like to publish, simply set the `private` field in `package.json` to `false` and the `publishConfig` access to public.
+ - If the package is a UI, please see [here](./.github/workflows/ui-preview.md) for instructions on configuring vercel.
+Make sure to update the paths there as well.

 ## Linting

 Linting for go is used using [golangci-lint](https://golangci-lint.run/) at the latest released version.
 Please upgrade or install using your package manager. and run `make lint` from your desired module.